BlueWinds/WarTechIIC/Flareups.md

 ### When the flareup ends
 When a Flareup ends, if the player signed on with the winning faction and they dropped into combat at least once, they'll receive an extra reward.
 The itemCollection given to the player is determined by `defaultAttackReward` / `defaultRaidReward`, or overridden by an entry in `factionAttackRewards` / `factionRaidRewards`.

+The player will get a toast if the flareup is within `flareupCompleteNotificationDistance` light years of the system, or if they're at HONORED reputation with the attacker or defender.